 The main reason for installing an emergency lighting system is to enable a building to meet fire safety legislation in a way that is visually acceptable and meets the user’s needs for ease of operation and maintenance.

-At One Way Electrical we can assist your Company to comply with all the relevant legal requirements for emergency lighting.
+At One Way Electrical we can assist in compliance with all the relevant legal emergency lighting requirements for your company in Stoke-on-Trent, Staffordshire.
+We also provide emergency lighting in Cheshire, Derbyshire, Nottinghamshire, Shropshire and the West Midlands.
 Our Services include Emergency lighting Design, Installation and commissioning of complete Emergency lighting systems, repairs to Emergency lighting systems and Emergency lighting maintenance contracts.

 We can survey your existing system for compliance to the current BS 5266 regulations and provide a quotation for any upgrades or remedial works required to bring your Emergency lighting system up to date.
 On all new installations or additions to existing our proposals take into account the areas where escape lighting is required to fulfil the following functions: